 As a clinical psychologist, I study human behavior, thoughts and emotions so I can help my patients better understand and change what generates and maintains inner suffering and/or distress.

-In the therapy room, I put a special emphasis on creating a conducive space for self-discovery so my patients can safely explore the richness and depth of their emotions and inner world.
-One of the aspects I most appreciate about my sessions with patients is working on creating new perspectives that will best suit the reality in which they choose to live.
-I believe that perspective shape reality.
-This is why questioning perspectives, especially those that keep us stuck in a rut, can be so liberating and rewarding.
+In the therapy room, I put a special emphasis on creating a conducive space for self-discovery so my patients can explore the richness and depth of their emotions and inner world.
+One of the aspects I most appreciate about my work is creating new perspectives that will best fit for the reality they choose to live in.
+I believe that perspective shapes reality.
+This is why questioning old beliefs, especially those that keep us stuck in a rut, can be so liberating and rewarding.

-My formal training, professors and mentors, as well as travels and experiences abroad have made me a psychologist who is particularly sensitive to the influence of the environment (with its norms and belief systems) on psychological well-being.
+My formal training, professors and mentors, as well as travels and experiences abroad have helped me become particularly sensitive to the influence of social context (norms and belief systems) on psychological well-being.
 Being of French and American descent, fluent in both languages, I was fortunate to study Psychology, with a minor in Science, Health and Values, in New York State (Wells College).
-During and after those four years of university, my curiosity for more experience and discoveries drove me to continue exploring parts of the world.
-In some places I ended up working and living awhile, learning their language (Spanish), and adapting to their cultural norms and belief systems.
+During and after those four years of university, my curiosity for more experience and adventure drove me to continue exploring other parts of the world.
+In some places I ended up working and living awhile, learning their language (Spanish), and adapting to their cultural standards.
 Despite the years, I have not forgotten how much language and culture shape our understanding of the world and way of thinking.

 More than ever, deepening my knowledge of psychology felt indispensable.
-This is when I decided to pursue my education, while returning closer to my country, with a Master’s degree in Psychological Sciences *, at UCLouvain in Belgium.
-On top of my cognitive and behavioral therapy training (CBT), I took a particular interest in systemic psychotherapy.
-I am currently enrolled in a 4-year post-training program, to become a systemic psychotherapist.
-The systemic approach examines the influence of the environment on people, and conversely, the influence of the individual on their social contexts.
+This is when I decided to pursue my education, while returning closer to my country of origin, with a Master’s degree in Psychological Sciences, at UCLouvain in Belgium.
+On top of my natural incline towards cognitive and behavioral therapy (CBT), I took a particular interest in Systemic Psychotherapy.
+I am currently enrolled in a 4-year post-training program, to become a Systemic Psychotherapist.
+The systemic approach examines the influence of social contexts on the individual, and conversely, the influence of the individual on their social contexts.
 Social context includes all relationships, from family, to couple, to friends, to work relationships.

-Part of my practice is also devoted to helping people with eating disorders (bulimia with or without purging, anorexia, compulsive overeating, orthorexia) or more generally, with a difficult relationship to food and/or their image (body dissatisfaction, obsessive calorie control, excessive fear of gaining/losing weight).
-It was after the completion of a memorable internship that I discovered the Bio-Psycho-Sensorial approach ** and decided to incorporate it into my practice.
-Unlike dieting, this approach offers a healthy alternative, respecting both the mind and the body, for people with a painful relationship to food (more information here)).
+Part of my practice is also devoted to helping people with eating disorders (compulsive eating, bulimia, anorexia, orthorexia) or poor body image (body dissatisfaction, obsessive calorie control, excessive fear of gaining/losing weight).
+It was after the completion of a memorable internship that I discovered the Intuitive Eating Approach * and decided to incorporate it into my practice.
+Unlike dieting, this approach offers a mind and body friendly alternative for people struggling with eating (more information here).

 Continued training and education :